toddledev/documentation/docs/18-guides/01-component-creation-guide/index.md

 The ideal component size depends on your specific application needs, but aiming for focused, **single-responsibility** components generally leads to more maintainable code.

 ::: tip
-Follow the single-responsibility principle: each component should do one thing well, making it easier to understand, test and reuse across your application.
+Follow the **single-responsibility principle**: each component should do one thing well, making it easier to understand, test and reuse across your application.
 :::

 # Component creation workflow